Contrast-Security-OSS/docs/content/admin/org_settings/Application-defaults.md

 ### Licensing

 Check the box to **automatically apply Assess licenses** to newly onboarded applications.
 The thermometer chart below the checkbox shows you the number of licenses used out of the total number of licenses available in the organization.
-Click on the total number of licenses to go to the Licenses view of the **Organization Statistics** report page.
+Click on the total number of licenses to go to the Licenses view of the [Organization Statistics](user-reports.html#orgstats) page.

 <a href="assets/images/Application-defaults.png" rel="lightbox" title="Configuration form for Application Defaults"><img class="thumbnail" src="assets/images/Application-defaults.png"/></a>